 Child-care expenses while a nursing mother or single parent is travelling, with the following restrictions:

 - The eligible cost for a single parent is limited to overnight child-care costs incurred while the grantee is travelling.

 - The eligible cost for a nursing mother who is travelling with a child is limited to the customary cost of child care and airfare if applicable.
-If travelling with a caregiver, travel and accommodation costs can be claimed in lieu of and up to the equivalent of child-care costs.
-The maximum claim is $1,000.
+If travelling with a caregiver, travel and accommodation costs can be claimed in lieu of and up to the equivalent of the child-care costs.

 Travel health insurance for research personnel who do not receive any such benefits from their institution and/or other sources.

 Relocation costs for eligible research personnel and their immediate family members (economy airfare, or cost of land travel, up to the equivalent of economy airfare).

 Tri-Council allows a $50-per-night allowance for travellers claiming non-commercial accommodation (gifts in lieu of hotel fees) as long as no hotel accommodation fees are claimed at the same time.

 There should be a separate claim for each trip.
 Any claim containing multiple trips and purposes, and not following what is required on the list below, will not be approved for payment.
 (Payment of such will result in a subsequent reversal of charge when disclosed in a future spot check or audit, as these are considered by Tri-Council as non-compliant transactions.)